akrm3008/deep-gasoline/README.md

 * Word Embedings from Glove

 # Results
-The hiegst validation accuracy is achieved for LSTM, units = 100, dropout ratio = 0.5, learning rate = 1, with the Glove embeddig matrix.
+The highest validation accuracy is achieved for LSTM, units = 100, dropout ratio = 0.5, learning rate = 1, with the Glove embeddig matrix.
 For detailed results check the attached juputer notebook.